TERITORI/teritori-dapp/CONTRIBUTING.md

 - Read and understand all changes

-  You can use the GitHub diff and check each file as viewed, this will help in subsequent reviews as unchanged files will keep the "Viewed" status
+  You can use the GitHub diff and mark each file as viewed, this will help in subsequent reviews as unchanged files will keep the "Viewed" status

   <img width="448" alt="Screenshot 2024-03-21 at 20 01 38" src="https://github.com/TERITORI/teritori-dapp/assets/7917064/6141fdd3-2746-498d-916f-9945a56c7ff0">